starkfell/100DaysOfIaC/articles/day.48.building.a.practical.yaml.pipeline.part.6.md

-# Day XXX - Practical Guide for YAML Build Pipelines in Azure DevOps - Part 6
+# Day 48 - Practical Guide for YAML Build Pipelines in Azure DevOps - Part 6

 *The other posts in this Series can be found below.*